paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 * Govt spending, debt markets, equity markets, banking assets, and insurance - these sectors need to grow significantly for India to do well socially and economically.
 * Even though India is 5th largest economy in the world, the financial industry size is nowhere close to some other countries, and that needs to change to help some of the lower rungs of society.
 * While the growth rate compared to lower base rates seems great, the next few years need significantly improved efforts to reach the hinterlands with financial services and focus on overall growth rather than the concentrated growth we see today.
 Even though this is more of a global phenomenon (concentrated wealth creation), the key to avoiding future conflicts will be ensuring we enable prosperity to a larger section of our population quickly.
-* VC/Pe risk capital will also be important as India unlocks growth.
-India is at an inflexion point where the potential or the market along with demographics makes it easier to start up a business.
+* VC/PE risk capital will also be important as India unlocks growth.
+India is at an inflexion point where the potential or the market, along with demographics, makes it easier to start up a business.
 Along with founders, we will also need risk capital.
-But India needs significantly different approach to what worked on Sand Hill Road - the silicon valley playbook replication might not work.
+But India needs a significantly different approach to what worked on Sand Hill Road - the silicon valley playbook replication might not work.